nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. This command is case-insensitive.
 2. The command will match substrings.
-You may search for part of a group's name such as `tp` to find `tP v1.6 Release`.
+You may search for part of a task's name such as `tp` to find `tP v1.6 Release`.
+3. A blank query i.e. `ft q/` will return all tasks.
+4. This command functions on an OR logic.
+It will return all tasks that have fields that match any of the queries.
 3. Searches the following field that a group has that matches the query:
     * Task name
-3. A blank query i.e. `ft q/` will return all tasks.
 4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).